engicam-stable/meta-engicam/README.md

 after that, create flash image , es.
 ```
-bitbake engicam-demo-qt (remenber to set the UBOOT_CONFIG = "nand" on the machine file)
+bitbake engicam-demo-qt (remember to set the UBOOT_CONFIG = "nand" on the machine file)
 ```

 and copy the files: